 Penis and scrotum

-Reviewers: Antonio Cubilla, M.D. and Alcides Chaux, M.D. (see Author/Reviewers page)
+Reviewer: Antonio Cubilla, M.D. and Alcides Chaux, M.D. (see Reviewers page)

-End of Penis and scrotum > Infectious disorders > Gangrenous balanitis
+End of Penis and scrotum > Inflammatory lesions > Gangrenous balanitis

 This information is intended for physicians and related personnel, who understand that medical information is often imperfect, and must be interpreted in the context of a patient's clinical data using reasonable medical judgment.
 This website should not be used as a substitute for the advice of a licensed physician.

 All information on this website is protected by copyright of PathologyOutlines.com, Inc. Information from third parties may also be protected by copyright.
 Please contact us at copyrightPathOut@gmail.com

 with any questions (click here for other